Persistent highlight sets

 Showing and hiding persistent highlight sets in the Viewer

-To view the list of available persistent highlights sets and related terms in the Persistent Highlight Sets pane, click the Show/Hide Persistent Highlight Sets pane icon in the left drawer.
+To view the list of available persistent highlights sets and related terms in the Persistent Highlight Sets pane, click the Persistent Highlighting icon in the left drawer.

-Click the next to a persistent highlight set to expand it and show the list of terms from that set found in the document.
+Click the The Carrot icon next to a persistent highlight set to expand it and show the list of terms from that set found in the document.
 By default, all persistent highlight sets are enabled in the Viewer, and terms found in a document are selected in the Persistent Highlight Sets pane and highlighted in the document.
-Click a persistent highlight set's name or the icon to hide all term highlights from the set in the Viewer.
-When a persistent highlight set's icon is and the terms appear partially transparent in the Persistent Highlight Sets pane, the term highlights for the set are hidden in the Viewer.
+Click a persistent highlight set's name or the The Hide icon icon to hide all term highlights from the set in the Viewer.
+When a persistent highlight set's icon is The Show icon and the terms appear partially transparent in the Persistent Highlight Sets pane, the term highlights for the set are hidden in the Viewer.

 Clear a term's check box to hide its highlights in the Viewer.
 Select its check box to apply highlighting for the term in the Viewer again.